 The Federation membership comes from every part of the arts and creative industries and from all nations and regions of the UK.
-Here a selection of our members highlight how they use their membership and why they view what we do as invaluable
+Here a selection of our members highlight how they use their membership and why they value our work

 Coming from a smaller institution in a rural area I have been very impressed by how genuinely inclusive the Federation wants to be.
 Most valuably, I haven't come away from a meeting without a new idea or several, and some interesting new contacts.